 Ironically, the entire town would suffer the consequences of American’s need for speed when Williams became the very last Route 66 town to be bypassed by I-40 on October 13, 1984.
-Williams, like other Route 66 towns suffered, but because of its proximity to the Grand Canyon, not nearly to the degree of many other small towns along the Mother Road.
-It was in the same year, that Williams’ entire downtown business district was placed on the National Register of Historic Places.
+Like other Route 66 towns, Williams suffered, but because of its proximity to the Grand Canyon, not nearly to the degree of many other small towns along the Mother Road.
+In the same year, Williams’ entire downtown business district was placed on the National Register of Historic Places.

-Williams’ entire downtown area has been placed on the National Register of Historic Places, and there are several buildings along here that a deserve a stop.
+Williams’ entire downtown area has been placed on the National Register of Historic Places, and several buildings along here deserve a stop.
 One interesting business is the Red Garter Bed & Bakery located at 137 Railroad Avenue.
-This century old inn was once a a popular saloon and bordello, and reportedly now houses a ghost.
+This century-old inn was once a popular saloon and bordello and reportedly now houses a ghost.

-Outside of Williams, an abundance of outdoor activities prevail at four beautiful lakes within minutes of town – Cataract, Kaibab, Dogton, and White Horse Lakes, which all provide fishing and camping.
+Outside of Williams, many outdoor activities prevail at four beautiful lakes within minutes of town – Cataract, Kaibab, Dogton, and White Horse Lakes, all of which provide fishing and camping.

 Within an hour’s drive are Walnut Canyon and Wupatki National Monuments, sites of several 12th-century Indian ruins; Sunset Crater, the remains of a once-active volcano; and the San Francisco Peaks, the highest elevation in Arizona.

-The surrounding Kaibab National Forest provides hunting for deer, turkey, antelope, elk, lion and bear in season.
-The Williams Ski Area provides downhill skiing and sledding during the winter months and there are cross-country ski trails nearby.
+In season, the surrounding Kaibab National Forest provides hunting for deer, turkey, antelope, elk, lion, and bear.
+The Williams Ski Area provides downhill skiing and sledding during the winter months, and there are cross-country ski trails nearby.

-After having visited the Old West and the Route 66 era, take as step way back in time as you stop at Flintstone’s Bedrock City, just some 30 miles north of Williams on your way to the Grand Canyon.
-Here you can, frolic with Fred, Wilma, Bam-bam and the rest of the cast of the popular Flintstone characters at this wacky amusement stop.
+After visiting the Old West and the Route 66 era, take a step way back in time as you stop at Flintstone’s Bedrock City, just some 30 miles north of Williams, on your way to the Grand Canyon.
+Here you can frolic with Fred, Wilma, Bam-bam, and the rest of the cast of the popular Flintstone characters at this wacky amusement stop.

 To continue your journey on the Mother Road, you will rejoin I-40 just west of Williams at exit 161.
 The southern frontage road is Route 66 but soon dead ends.

-More early alignments appear just a few more miles down the road, which can be accessed at exits 151 and 149.
-Some of these are driveable but others have been made into bike trails.
+More early alignments appear just a few more miles down the road, accessed at exits 151 and 149.
+Some of these are driveable, but others have been made into bike trails.